 This pilgrimage begins at St Helen’s wharf, for the River Thames’ trade and transport were the foundation of the town’s importance.
 St Helen’s church is second widest in England – incrementally widened by proud townsfolk.
 St Helen’s was the focal point of Abingdon’s traders, led by the ancient Guild of the Holy Cross, who built a highly decorative cross outside the Church, renowned for its beauty and size.
 This was destroyed in the Civil War.

-From here follow to County Hall – the most impressive town hall in Britain – and St Nicolas’ Church, set into the Abbey walls to control access to Abbey grounds.
+From here follow to County Hall – the most impressive town hall in Britain, from whose roof the Council throw buns at moments of historic significance.
+Then encounter St Nicolas’ Church, set into the Abbey walls to allow – and limit – access to the Abbey grounds.
 Pass through the Abbey Gatehouse – where local superstition suggests you hold your breath to prevent the Gargoyles stealing it – and into the Abbey gardens.
 Visit the Unicorn theatre and the Long Gallery, survivors of Abingdon’s once-great Benedictine Abbey.

 3: Dorchester Abbey to Christ Church Cathedral, Oxford (12.5 miles)